A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Prototype Platform

 \subsection{Controller architecture}

 In this work, we shall focus on the controller architecture of a single AGV.
 In case of multi-agent systems, the controllers are similar in each of the agents.
-Our architecture also provides mechanism for communication and sharing of information between the agents \cite{a4}.
-This aspect can be further utilized for better updation of parameters in future.
+Our architecture also provides mechanism for communication and sharing of information between the agents\cite{ribas2013agent}.
+This aspect can be further utilized for updating cost parameters in future.

-The control structure consists of two major control layers (Figure~\ref{controller}).The top most layer is $L$1 level and the $L$0 level is below it.
+The control structure consists of two major control layers (Figure~\ref{controller}), namely $L$1 level and the $L$0 level.
 The $L$0 level is divided into two sub levels $L$0.1 and $L$0.0 levels respectively.
 The $L$0 level and $L$1 both functions on each of the agents individually.
 Here, the $L$0.0 level can only communicate with the $L$0.1 level and can not have any direct communication with the $L$1 level.
 The $L$0.1 level is the intermediate level which communicates with both $L$0.0 level and $L$1 level.
-The control levels given in the architecture (Figure~\ref{controller}) functions in co-ordination with each other to control the movements of the agents in the environment \cite{a22}.

 The functions of controlling are more simplified in $L$0.1 and $L$0.0 levels.
-The $L$1 level is engaged in controlling more complex functions like path planning and finding destination poses for each of the robots.
+The $L$1 level is engaged in controlling more complex functions like path planning, task assigning and finding destination poses for each of the robots.
 In this architecture, the inter-agent communications are done in the highest level ($L$1).
-Now, each of the robots in our scaled prototype platform have the $L$0.0 (implemented in the microcontroller board of the robot) and $L$0.1 (implemented in the mounted RaspberryPi in the robot) levels together implemented in them and each of the $L$1 is to be implemented in a personal computer (PC) with Internet access which has established connection between the different devices.
-The synchronisation between the real platform and the simulation is done in a Netlogo model.
+Now, each of the robots in our scaled prototype platform have the $L$0.0 (implemented in the micro-controller board of the robot) and $L$0.1 (implemented in the mounted Raspberry-Pi in the robot) levels together implemented in them and each of the $L$1 is to be implemented in a personal computer (PC) with Internet access.